-When true this line indicates that the unit is up to speed, the heads are loaded and no fault conditions exists within the Drive.
-If during a load sequence tribits are not sensed the heads will unload.
-A first seek fault will be indicated and Unit Ready will remain low.
+When true this line indicates that the unit is up to speed and no fault condition exists within the Drive.
+If during a load sequence tribits are not sensed, a first seek fault will be indicated and Unit Ready will remain low.